 To ensure that there are no conflicts and that potential issues are addressed, you always need to disclose and discuss outside employment to your manager and the Legal Department.
 If approved, you need to ensure that this outside activity does not interfere or detract from your work or would subject Castle to criticism.
-Also, any approved side or personal business should not compete or do any business with Castle.
+Also, any approved side or personal business should not compete with Castle or do any business with Castle without prior approval by the Compliance Officer.